Outpatient Joint Surgery Offers Some Clear Advantages. But Is It Right For You?

 - BMI greater than 35

-- You have a serious medical condition such as heart disease, congestive heart failure, poorly controlled diabetes, chronic lung disease, chronic kidney disease, sleep apnea, or you take daily steroid medications.
+- You have a serious medical condition.
+If you have heart disease, congestive heart failure, poorly controlled diabetes, chronic lung disease, chronic kidney disease, sleep apnea, or you take daily steroid medications, you should not get outpatient surgery.

 - You have balance problems or chronic neurological disease, or have had difficulty walking before surgery.